dirko/pyhacrf/IDEAS.md

 more general the start state must then belong to one class, which breaks te symmetry.
 Possible solution is to allow more than one start state.

+## Feature extraction

+Must take list of iterable pairs and return a list of 3 dimensional ndarrays.